What Is a Payment Reversal and How to Avoid It?

 How Long Does It Take for a Payment to Be Reversed?

 The waiting period for reversals depends on their type.
-In the case of authorization reversals, it may be settled as fast as 48h after it was initiated.
-Disputes may take much longer to resolve, from 10 business days, up to 90.
-It’s the time period needed for the banks to investigate the disputed purchase.
+In the case of an authorization reversal, things may be settled as fast as 48 hours after it was initiated.
+Disputes may take much longer to resolve, from 10 business days up to 90.
+It’s the period needed for the banks to investigate the disputed purchase.

-A lot of reversals are due to human error, and there’s no foolproof system that can prevent it.
-Check with your processing services provider for small businesses for these software systems:
+A lot of reversals are due to human error, and there’s no foolproof system that can prevent them.
+Talk to your processing services provider about these software systems:

 • Linking authorization request to any future transitioning messages,